 These Tipsy Cherry Scones are studded with Kirschwasser-soaked dried cherries, and drizzled with pink cherry glaze.
-They are perfect for Valentine’s Day breakfast, Mother’s Day brunch, and any day in between.
+They are perfect for Valentine’s Day breakfast, Mother’s Day brunch, baby and bridal showers, and any day in between.

 How to make Tipsy Cherry Scones